 Owns fiber (ISP layer)

-Buys mobile from carrier (MVNO layer)
+Buys mobile from a host carrier (MVNO layer)

 Sells wholesale to downstream ISPs